FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish_api.md

     ```
 This snippet:

-- Retrieves the latest state of your DFT upload from the NOMAD API, using `dft_upload_id`
+- Retrieves the latest state of your DFT upload from the NOMAD API, using `dft_upload_id`.
 - Shows the processing status and any errors or warnings.
 - Tells you how many entries were created.
 - Provides a direct link to inspect the upload in the NOMAD GUI.